Mount Wilson (California): History

 The native inhabitants of the San Gabriels probably belonged to various tribes of the Tongva people who lived in the low-lying valleys.
 Granite outcroppings along the Angeles Crest show signs of meal preparations with metate pots ground into rock surfaces.

 The first recorded exploration of the mountain was performed by Benjamin Davis Wilson, also known as "Don Benito".
-Wilson, who was the grandfather of George S. Patton, was the owner of Rancho San Pascual in about 1852 and ran a winery at his home, "Lake Vineyard", which was in the area of today's San Marino.
+Wilson, who was the grandfather of George S. Patton, owned Rancho San Pascual in about 1852 and ran a winery at his home, "Lake Vineyard", in the area of modern San Marino.
 Wilson hoped to find a suitable wood for his casks but was disappointed by the poor quality of trees on the mountain.
 He built a trail, following an established Indian route, which became known as the Mount Wilson Trail.
 In turn, Wilson's trail became the predecessor of the Mount Wilson Toll Road.
-He was surprised to find line shacks at the summit, probably left by Spaniards who were known to track down destructive grizzly bears.
+He was surprised to find line shacks at the summit, probably left by Spaniards who were known to hunt grizzly bears.
 He built a three-room cabin along the trail called "Halfway House."
 Despite Wilson's inability to find adequate wood, the hike became a popular pastime for locals who would make a weekend trip to the summit.
 These hikers built signal fires on the summit to let people below know that the party had arrived safely.

+In January 2025, the Eaton Fire burned large swaths of Eaton Canyon on the southern aspect of Mount Wilson.
+Large portions of native canyon live oak and Pseudotsuga macrocarpa were killed in the process and it is uncertain whether these populations will return.